Polarized products of elliptic curves with complex multiplication and field of moduli $\mathbb{Q}$: Complex abelian varieties and complex tori

 \subsection{Abelian varieties and polarizable tori}

 Let us first recall that there is an equivalence of categories between abelian varieties over $\CC$ and the category of polarizable tori given by $\T\colon A\mapsto A(\CC)$, see \cite[Theorem~2.9]{Mil}.
-A \textit{complex torus} is a quotient of groups $X=V/\Gamma$ with $V$ a complex vector space of finite dimension and $\Gamma$ a $\ZZ$-\textit{lattice} of $V$, i.e., a subgroup of $V$ generated by a real basis.
-A torus $X=V/\Gamma$, or a lattice $\Gamma\subseteq V$, is said to be \textit{polarizable} if there exists a positive definite hermitian form $h\colon V\times V\rightarrow \CC$ such that
+A \textit{complex torus} is a quotient of groups $X=V/\Gamma$ with $V$ a complex vector space of finite dimension and $\Gamma$ a $\ZZ$-\textit{lattice} of $V$, i.e., a subgroup of $V$ generating $V$ over the reals.
+A torus $X=V/\Gamma$, or a lattice $\Gamma\subset V$, is said to be \textit{polarizable} if there exists a positive definite hermitian form $h\colon V\times V\rightarrow \CC$ such that